Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Summary and Outlook

 Spatial entanglement in position and momentum has become one of the most versatile resources in quantum optics.
 Over the past few decades, the theoretical groundwork established by early studies on the Einstein–Podolsky–Rosen (EPR) paradox has led to numerous experimental advancements, confirming the genuine nonlocality of spatially entangled photon pairs generated by spontaneous parametric down-conversion (SPDC).
 From fundamental tests of quantum realism to application-oriented demonstrations such as quantum imaging, ghost imaging, and high-dimensional quantum communication protocols, the field has expanded in both scope and sophistication.

-A salient feature of position-momentum entanglement is its inherently high dimensionality, which provides practical advantages in encoding large amounts of quantum information and enhancing noise resilience.
+Beyond current demonstrations, the high-dimensionality structure of position–momentum entanglement positions it as a key resource for next-generation quantum communication protocols that demand large information capacity and intrinsic noise resilience.
 Various approaches have been introduced to quantify, certify, and fully characterize these correlations.
-Traditional slit-based coincidences provided some of the earliest evidence for EPR violations, while more recent techniques utilize cameras (EMCCDs, SPAD arrays) that capture entire two-dimensional joint probability distributions in real time.
-These camera-based techniques have significantly reduced acquisition times and opened the door to studies of dynamic or non-ideal conditions, making spatial entanglement measurements increasingly robust and accessible.
+Traditional slit-based coincidences provided some of the earliest evidence for EPR violations, while more recent techniques utilize cameras (EMCCD, SPAD arrays) that capture entire two-dimensional joint probability distributions in real-time.
+These camera-based techniques have significantly reduced acquisition times and opened the door to studies of dynamic or nonideal conditions, making spatial entanglement measurements increasingly robust and accessible.

-Control over the spatial coherence and transverse profile of the pump beam has emerged as a powerful method for tailoring the entanglement properties of SPDC photons.
-By tuning key parameters—crystal length, beam waist, wavelength, and phase-matching conditions—one can manage the position or momentum correlation widths, thereby shaping the trade-offs between resolution, brightness, and degree of entanglement.
-Research on partially coherent pumps and wavefront-shaping in SPDC underscores the potential for “engineered” entanglement, allowing one to design custom correlations for specialized applications, from advanced holography to sensor fusion in turbulent environments.
+Control over spatial coherence and transverse profile of the pump beam has emerged as a powerful method for tailoring the entanglement properties of SPDC photons.
+By tuning key parameters---crystal length, beam waist, wavelength, and phase-matching conditions---one can manage the position or momentum correlation widths, thereby shaping the trade-offs between resolution, brightness, and degree of entanglement.
+The ability to engineer tailored spatial correlations suggests promising applications in adaptive quantum imaging, and quantum-enhanced sensing.
+Research on partially coherent pumps and wavefront-shaping in SPDC underscores the potential for \textit{engineered entanglement}, allowing one to design custom correlations for specialized applications, from advanced holography to sensor fusion in turbulent environments.

 Despite these achievements, challenges persist.
 Long-distance free-space transmission of spatially entangled photons, for instance, faces hurdles such as diffraction, turbulence, and scattering.
 Exploring the limits of entanglement transport and developing protocols for entanglement distillation or error correction will be essential steps in converting laboratory-scale demonstrations into robust quantum networks.
 Integration with waveguide photonics remains a promising frontier, as it can provide stability, scalability, and synergy with cutting-edge on-chip devices.